and mental wellbeing for children and young people

 Six Questions, 'gut reactions', on a scale of 1 to 10 and an opportunity to quickly engage and involve stakeholder groups - C&YP, staff, parents, governors et al that will help identify strengths and areas to focus on. and identify where the priorities of different stakeholders are.
 Plus an option to print a summary report saved each time you do it.

-Slightly more in-depth that the Litmus Test focusing on some specific aspects of the PHE priniciples and created with Cornwall in mind.
-With a summary report saved each tiime.
+Slightly more in-depth that the Litmus Test focusing on some specific aspects of the PHE 8 priniciples and created with Cornwall in mind.
+A summary report is saved each tiime you complete the RSAT.

 SWAN Reflective Tool